Engineering (EGR) at Central Virginia Community College

 - Presents economic analysis of engineering alternatives.
 Studies economic and cost concepts, calculation of economic equivalence, comparison of alternatives, replacement economy, economic optimization in design and operation, depreciation, and after tax analysis.Lecture 2-3 hours per week.

-- Presents approach to kinematics of particles in linear and curvilinear motion.
-Includes kinematics of rigid bodies in plane motion.
-Teaches Newton's second law, work-energy and power, impulse and momentum, and problem solving using computers.Lecture 3 hours per week.
+- Presents approach to kinematics and kinetics of particles (and systems of particles) in linear and curvilinear motion.
+Includes kinematics and kinetics of rigid bodies in plane motion.
+Teaches Newton's second law, work-energy, and impulse-momentum methods.Lecture 3 hours.
+Total 3 hours per week.

-- Teaches concepts of stress, strain, deformation, internal equilibrium, and basic properties of engineering materials.
+- Introduces concepts of stress, strain, deformation, internal equilibrium, and basic properties of engineering materials.
 Analyzes axial loads, torsion, bending, shear and combined loading.
-Studies stress transformation and principle stresses, column analysis and energy principles.Lecture 3 hours per week.
+Studies stress transformation, principal stresses, and buckling.Lecture 3 hours.
+Total 3 hours per week.

 - Provides an opportunity to explore topical areas of interest to or needed by students.May be used also for special honors courses.
 May be repeated for credit.
 Variable hours.